domRiddle/ASF/Setting-up.md

 ![Steam 2](https://i.imgur.com/NeFYrdU.png)

 This confirms that you've successfully edited your config.
-In exactly the same way you can change global ASF properties, by switching from bot tab to "ASF" tab, then downloading generated config and replacing core `ASF.json` file.
+In exactly the same way you can change global ASF properties, by switching from bot tab to "ASF" tab, downloading generated `ASF.json` config file and putting it in your `config` directory.

 ---